Magnet wire: Insulation

 For ease of manufacturing, some low-temperature-grade magnet wire has insulation that can be removed by the heat of soldering.
 This means that electrical connections at the ends can be made without stripping off the insulation first, disadvantage however is that it can melt accidentally.
+Laser wire stripping has the ability to remove sections of the wire insulation to improve connectivity; laser technology can provide unrivalled precision and repeatability to ensure precise connectivity.

 Cross-section

 Smaller diameter magnet wire usually has a round cross-section.
 This kind of wire is used for things such as electric guitar pickups.
 Thicker magnet wire is often square, rectangular or hexagonal (with rounded corners) in cross section, packing more efficiently and having greater structural stability and thermal conductivity across adjacent turns.

 Classification

 Like other wire, magnet wire is classified by diameter (AWG number, SWG or millimeters) or area (square millimeters), temperature class, and insulation class.

 Breakdown voltage depends on the thickness of the covering, which can be of 3 types: Grade 1, Grade 2 and Grade 3.
 Higher grades have thicker insulation and thus higher breakdown voltages.

 The temperature class indicates the temperature of the wire at which it has a 20,000 hour service life.
 At lower temperatures the service life of the wire is longer (about a factor of two for every 10 °C lower temperature).
 Common temperature classes are 105 °C, 130 °C, 155 °C, 180 °C and 220 °C.